 - Being aware of and promptly responding to ILL notices sent via Michigan Tech email.
-Please see the library's Borrowing Rules and Fees chart for details.
+Please see the library's Borrowing Rules chart for details.

 - Returning all borrowed items by the due date in the same condition in which they were received.

 - Returning any items recalled by the lending library within 3 days of being notified.

 - Honoring the due date and any special instructions noted on the borrowed item.